The holomorphic couch theorem: Preliminaries

 Let $S$ be a finite Riemann surface.
-The \emph{reduced Teichm\"uller space} $\rteich(S)$ is defined as the set of pairs $(X,f)$ where $X$ is a finite Riemann surface and $f:S\to X$ is a quasiconformal map, modulo the equivalence relation $(X,f) \sim (Y,g)$ if and only if $g \circ f^{-1}$ is homotopic to a conformal isomorphism.
+The \emph{Teichm\"uller space} $\teich(S)$ is defined as the set of pairs $(X,f)$ where $X$ is a finite Riemann surface and $f:S\to X$ is a quasiconformal homeomorphism, modulo the equivalence relation $(X,f) \sim (Y,g)$ if and only if $g \circ f^{-1}$ is homotopic to a conformal homeomorphism.
 The equivalence class of $(X,f)$ is denoted $[X,f]$, or just $X$ when the \emph{marking} $f$ is implicit.
-The \emph{Teichm\"uller distance} between two points of $\rteich(S)$ is defined as
+The \emph{Teichm\"uller distance} between two points of $\teich(S)$ is defined as

-where the infimum is taken over all quasiconformal maps $h$ homotopic to $g \circ f^{-1}$.
-By Teichm\"uller's theorem, the infimum is realized by a (usually unique) quasiconformal map $h$ which is either conformal or a Teichm\"uller map.
+where the infimum is taken over all quasiconformal homeomorphisms $h$ homotopic to $g \circ f^{-1}$.
+By Teichm\"uller's theorem, the infimum is realized by a (usually unique) quasiconformal homeomorphism $h$ which is either conformal or a Teichm\"uller homeomorphism.